Retinoids

 Retinoids work by increasing the natural turnover rate of the skin.
 Therefore there are less dead skin cells at the surface of the skin and less blockages as a result.
 This property of retinoids also means that skin texture and fine wrinkles also improve.
-The downside of retinoids is the initial response of the skin, or the retinoic dermatitis Skin can usually appear red, flaky, lumpy, and irritated for up to one month after commencement of retinoids.
+The downside of retinoids is the possibility of causing a response known as retinoic dermatitis.
+Skin can appear red, flaky, lumpy, and irritated for up to one month after commencement of retinoids.
 Starting slowly is important to reduce these side effects.
-Sunscreen is also imperative with the use of retinoids as they can initially exacerbate sun sensitivity.
-Retinoids should not be used in pregnant mothers, those planning to be pregnant, or those who are breast-feeding.
+Sunscreen is also imperative with the use of retinoids as they can initially increase sun sensitivity.
+Retinoids should not be used in pregnant mothers, or those planning to be pregnant.

 What forms do Retinoids come in?

 Retinoids come in various forms.
-Retinoic acid, or tretinoin are examples of retinoids and include prescription-only variants such as Stieve-A, and Retin-A. Retinols are another form of retinoids.
+Retinols are another form of retinoids.
 Cosmedix also has a range of retinols of varying strength (Define, Refine, Refine Rx).
-Although more expensive than their prescription-only variants, they have the added property of being chirally correct Each molecule has a left and a right-sided version, like a pair of hands.
+Although more expensive than their prescription-only variants, they have the added property of being chirally correct.
+Each molecule has a left and a right-sided version, like a pair of hands.
 In the case of retinols, the left sided version is more active and less irritating to the skin.
-Cosmedix has more of the left sided version of the molecule and is therefore chirally correct
+Cosmedix has more of the left sided version of the molecule and is therefore chirally correct.

-The following instructions should be followed when using topical retinols;
+The following instructions should be followed when using topical retinoids;

 • Apply to dry skin